API Node

 <Info>

-If you don’t assign a variable, the filtered JSON is still available for the conversation’s internal logic but may not be stored under a variable it should be if it is not obvious.
+Outside of Pre-Call APIs, assigning a variable is optional.
+If you don't assign one, the filtered JSON is still available for the conversation's internal logic, but it won't be stored for later reuse.

 </Info>